 It's the most visited monument in the world, with some of the longest lineups.
-But we've found some skip-the-line Eiffel Tower tours to help you make the most of your time at Gustave Eiffel's iron-knit wonder that dominates the Paris city skyline.
+But there's a way around spending hours in a queue.
+We recommend a skip-the-line Eiffel Tower tour to help you make the most of your time at Gustave Eiffel's iron-knit wonder that dominates the Paris city skyline.

 That's a lot of people, and lot of lineups.

-So, we recommend that you book a tour before you leave home, so you don't get frustrated when you get to Champ de Mars and see the crowds waiting in line.
+That's why recommend that you book a tour before you leave home, so you don't get frustrated when you get to Champ de Mars and see the crowds of other people waiting in line.

-You meet your guide at the base of the tour and then catch the elevator to Level One.
+Imagine this —You meet your guide at the base of the tower, walk right past the long line, and catch the elevator to Level One on the Eiffel Tower.

 There you have plenty of time to take great photos of the breathtaking cityscapes from this vantage point.
 You also visit the Tower theater to watch a short video about the 120-year history.